Why You Pay Inheritance Tax in the UK

 Exemptions and Reliefs

-Understanding exemptions and reliefs is crucial for minimizing Inheritance Tax liability.
+Understanding exemptions and reliefs is crucial for reducing your Inheritance Tax liability.
 When planning your estate, it’s essential to be aware of the various exemptions and reliefs available that can significantly reduce the tax burden on your beneficiaries.

 Spousal Exemption